Zapship/kronosparser/README.rst

 Parse any type of time instance from text and translate it into a date, datetime, or time interval.
 This could be for either future dates or past dates, and you can set the timezone if available.

+This package is based on a grammar defined using ``pyparsing``.
+If you have any comments feel free to create issues or send pull requests.

 Install
 -------